Princeton-CDH/startwords/content/issues/4/unnatural-language/index.md

 {{<wrap class="interlude" id="fig4">}}
 <p>
-          This figure illustrates the way that phonological change over time is visible in rhyming Chinese poetry.
+          <b>Figure 4,</b> illustrating the way that phonological change over time is
+          visible in rhyming Chinese poetry.
 This famous poem from the
           <cite>Book of Odes</cite> displays a classic end-rhyme scheme visible
           in the first stanza, which has largely carried through even into